collab-rishi/hng12_Stage0/README.md

 # API

-A public API using NodeJS and Express that returns basic information like email, current date and time and github URL to the project repository.
+A simple public REST API using NodeJS and Express that returns basic information like email, current date and time and github URL to the project repository.

 ## How to run the project locally

-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-Follow these prerequisites to get your local copy all set up.
+Before you begin, make sure you have the following prerequisites installed on your system:

+- Node.js and npm: Download and install Node.js from [nodejs.org](https://nodejs.org/).

-#### Local setup
+#### Installation

 - install required packages using npm